Hala Gorani is an anchor and correspondent for CNN International and is based in London.

 Gorani formerly hosted Inside the Middle East, the monthly show featuring stories on the most important social, political and cultural issues in the region.
 During her five years as host, she reported on several colorful and thought-provoking stories including poverty in oil-rich Bahrain; everyday struggles for artists living in Iraq; and gay life in the Middle East, which was a first on international television and earned a nomination for a Gay & Lesbian Alliance Against Defamation (GLAAD) award.

-Gorani, one of CNNs most experienced international journalists, has reported from every country in the Middle East including Saudi Arabia, Iraq, Israel, Jordan and the Palestinian territories.
+Gorani, one of CNNs most experienced international journalists, has reported from every country in the Middle East including Saudi Arabia, Egypt, Iraq, Israel, Jordan and the Palestinian territories.
 She was instrumental in CNN Internationals coverage of the Israel-Hezbollah conflict in 2006, for which CNN won an Edward R. Murrow Award.
 Gorani was also one of the CNN journalists awarded a News and Documentary Emmy for the networks coverage of the 2011 Egyptian revolution that led to the ousting of the countrys then president, Hosni Mubarak.

 In early 2009 she presented The Middle East Challenge, a special hour-long program that took an insightful and thought-provoking look into the problems and promise facing the Middle East.

 In 2008 Gorani attended the World Economic Forum in Davos, Switzerland and moderated the closing session that featured several business and political leaders including Tony Blair, Nobel Peace Prize Laureate Elie Wiesel and JP Morgan Chase & Co.
 Chairman and CEO James Dimon.